P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Related Works

 \subsection{forecast of activities using wearable sensors}

 Sensor-based human activity recognition systems have gained popularity with the widespread use of wearable devices in daily life.
-However, there is a notable lack of research focusing on sensor-based activity forecast.
+However, there remains a significant gap in research focusing on sensor-based activity forecasting.
 Recent studies have introduced attention models to predict multivariate motion signals from IMU sensors, thereby preserving pattern and feature information across multiple channels.
 Predictive models for these time series data can be utilized for human activity forecast by generating and classifying future activity signals.
 In \cite{s21248270}, a combination of a neural network and Fourier transform was employed to convert the sensor activity data into an image format for predicting future signals.
-The system achieved a mean square error (MSE) value of 0.134 and was successfully used to predict elderly falls.
 In \cite{biology9120441} introduced the SynSigGAN model, which utilizes bidirectional grid long short-term memory as the generator network of the GAN model, and a convolutional neural network as the discriminator network to generate future signals.
 Furthermore, recent work \cite{10.1007/978-3-031-09342-5_13} proposes a Transformer-based GAN that can successfully generate real synthetic time series data sequences of arbitrary length, similar to real data sequences.
-Both the generator and discriminator networks of the GAN model are built using a pure Transformer encoder architecture, which outperforms traditional GAN structures based on RNN or CNN models.
+The GAN model’s generator and discriminator are built using a pure Transformer encoder architecture, which outperforms traditional GAN structures based on RNN or CNN models.
+Despite these advancements, existing methods predominantly rely on training models to forecast and emulate future sensor activity signals, subsequently employing classification algorithms to derive activity categories from the forecasted signal sequences.
+Any inaccuracies in the forecasted sensor signals inevitably impact the final classification outcome.
+In contrast, our proposed P2LHAP architecture bypasses this intermediate step by directly forecasting future activity category token sequences, thereby enhancing forecast accuracy.
 An additional study \cite{Yuqietal-2023-PatchTST} presented the PatchTST time series forecast model, which is based on channel independence and patching, and demonstrated promising results.
-Although progress has been made in multivariate sensor time series data forecast, research on multi-category forecast of human activities based on multi-sensor signal channels remains limited.
+While there has been progress in forecasting multivariate sensor time series data, research on multi-category forecast of human activities based on multi-sensor signal channels remains limited.